LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 **`-s, --scaff-kmer-lens INT,INT,...`**

 The *k*-mer lengths used for the scaffolding rounds.
 In MHM2, the contigging rounds are followed by one or more scaffolding rounds.
 These rounds usually proceed from a high *k* to a low one, i.e. the reverse ordering of contigging.
-This option defaults to `-s 95,47,31` for reads of length greater than 130, and to `\s 47,31` for shorter reads.
+This option defaults to `-s 95,47,31` for reads of length greater than 130, and to `-s 47,31` for shorter reads.
 The first value should always be set to the final `k` used in contigging, e.g. for reads of length 250 with parameter `-k 21,33,47,63,95,121`, the scaffolding values could be `-s 121,63,31`.
 More rounds may improve contiguity but will likely increase misassemblies.
 To disable scaffolding altogether, set this value to 0, i.e. `-s 0`.

 **`--min-ctg-print-len INT`**